postsharp/Metalama.Documentation/content/quickstart/using-aspects/adding-aspects-in-bulk.md

 In <xref:quickstart-adding-aspects>, you learned how to apply aspects one at a time using custom attributes.
 While this approach is appropriate for aspects like caching or auto-retry, it can be overwhelming for other aspects like logging or profiling.

-In this article, you will learn how to use _fabrics_ to add aspects to your targets programmatically.
+In this article, you will learn how to use _fabrics_ to add aspects to your targets _programmatically_.

 ## Fabrics